Religious Life at Emory

 - Provides support to students, faculty, and staff

 - Deepens critique of conflict and misunderstanding and builds bridges of understanding

-On the Atlanta campus, the Dean of the Chapel and Religious Life has two locations: 316 Cannon Chapel, where Rev. Bridgette Young Ross is located and 260 Dobbs University Center (DUC), where Rev. Lisa Garvin is located.
+On the Atlanta campus, the Dean of the Chapel and Religious Life has two locations: 316 Cannon Chapel, where Rev. Bridgette Young Ross is located and 125 Alumni Memorial University Center (AMUC), where Rev. Lisa Garvin is located.

 Rev. Lyn Pace, the Oxford Chaplain, is located in the Oxford Student Center at Oxford College.